onaio/gisida/README.md

   }
 ```

-4. `SUPERSET_CONFIGS` **(Optional Gisida React Private)**: This object holds the properties necessary to interact with superset mainly to load the iframes.
+4. `SUPERSET_CONFIGS` **(Optional, Gisida React Private)**: This object holds the properties necessary to interact with superset mainly to load the iframes.
 The following properties for this object are available

 - `iframes`: Used to display the dashboard.
 The keys are the dashboard tab names and the links as the values